wangyh082/scBGEDA/README.md

 python SDDA.py --dataname Adam

-The other parameters including can be provided as you like in your command lines, such as:
+The parameters including "dataname", "highly_genes", "random_seed", "dims", "alpha", "learning_rate", "batch_size", "pretrain_epoch", "noise_sd", "gpu_option" can be provided as you like in your command lines, such as:

-python SDDA.py --dataset Adam --highly_genes 2000
+python SDDA.py --dataset Quake_Smart-seq2_Diaphragm --highly_genes 2000

+If the parameter is not set to a given value, then it will use the default setting.

 Then you can will obtain ten mat files in ten random seeds.